U.S. Route 201: History

 US 201 follows old river trading routes of the Abenaki people.
 Parts of Benedict Arnold's expedition to Quebec took place along the route that today make up US 201.
 On June 15, 2000, the route was designated a National Scenic Byway.

 US 201 used to be New England Interstate Route 20 (NEI 20) in the 1920s.
 The original 1922 plan had NEI 20 starting in Portland.
 The southern half was later shifted east to start in Brunswick (the realignment may have been done prior to actual signing of the route.)
 The southern end of the original NEI 20 is now SR 100 from Portland to Augusta.
 The Brunswick end of the original NEI 20 intersected with NEI 1 (which is now US 1), which remained the southern terminus of US 201 until the construction of the US 1 freeway, at which point its terminus was moved to its current location on SR 24.

 Since its designation in 1926, US 201 has only undergone one major realignment.
 The original highway used to run through Norridgewock, Anson, and Madison on its way to Solon.
 In 1954, US 201 was moved to a new eastern alignment which completely bypasses this area and the existing alignment was redesignated US 201A.
 US 201 has also undergone various other minor route adjustments, but largely maintains its original 1926 routing.

 Major intersections

 Somerset County Alternate route

 U.S. Route 201 Alternate (US 201A) is the designation of a former alignment of US 201 in the towns of Skowhegan, Norridgewock, Madison and Anson.
 The route is 26.18 mi long and forms a western loop of US 201, which was rerouted in 1954 to bypass to the east.
 US 201A runs along the Kennebec River over its entire length.

 The southern terminus of US 201A is at US 2, US 201 and State Route 104 in Skowhegan.
-The northern terminus is at US 201 in Anson, a terminus it shares with State Route 8.
+The northern terminus is at US 201 in Solon, a terminus it shares with State Route 8.

 US 201A is also part of the Arnold Highway (named for Benedict Arnold), established in 1931 over the original US 201.

 US 201A is completely overlapped with other routes due to various realignments of the routes signed over it.